 I used to think feeding the bees and building up their numbers was essential to maintaining a healthy colony in a place like Newfoundland, but that’s not necessarily the case.
 A colony doesn’t have to be busting at the seams with bees to be healthy.
-A moderately sized colony may not produce as much honey for humans as a larger colony, but as long as it’s large enough to fight off predators and has enough honey for itself, then it’s doing fine.
+A moderately sized colony might not produce as much honey for humans as a larger colony, but as long as it’s large enough to fight off predators and has enough honey for itself, then it’s doing fine.
 I’d rather have healthy bees and little honey than out of control colonies and potentially unhappy neighbours.

 That’s why I caution Newfoundland urban beekeepers who may not have bee-friendly neighbours not to overfeed their bees in the spring and to inspect for swarm cells at least every ten days starting May 1st, especially if the hives are overflowing with bees.
 Keeping the hives out of sight and out of mind of nosey neighbours probably isn’t a bad idea too.